National Standard Examination in Biology: Qualification

 There is a designated statewise quota according to which the students are selected for the next stage i.e. INBO.
-Further all students scoring greater than 80% of the average of the top ten scores at national level(called as Merit Index Score) get automatically selected irrespective of the statewise quota.
+Further all students scoring greater than 80% of the average of the top ten scores at national level (called as Merit Index Score) get automatically selected irrespective of the statewise quota.

 Usually the top 1% students from this examination are selected to sit for the Indian National Biology Olympiad.

 Format

-The NSEB comprises only multiple choice questions.
-The questions include plant physiology, genetics and human physiology.
-The stress on biochemistry is more in the NSEB than in the typical school syllabi.
+The NSEB comprises only multiple-choice questions where answers are to be bubbled in on an OMR sheet.
+The questions include plant physiology, genetics, cytology, human physiology, and ecology, although basic knowledge in science and maths (Class X level) is expected.
+The stress on biochemistry and ecology is more in the NSEB than in the typical school syllabi.

+There are 60 questions in total, divided into two sections – A1 and A2.
+A1 consists of 48 questions, where there is only one correct answer.
+Three marks are awarded for a correct answer, while one mark is deducted from the total if the answer is wrong.
+No marks are awarded or deducted for unattempted.
+A2 consists of multiple-answer questions wherein six marks are awarded if all suitable options in the question are marked with no wrong marking.
+Zero marks are awarded for unattempted, wrong, or incomplete bubbling.

 Fee

-As per new revised norms the fee for the NSEB is about Rs.
-200. Application for this examination is typically handled through the school/college to which the student is affiliated.
+As per the new revised norms, the fee for the NSEB is ₹300.
+Application for this examination is typically handled through the school/college to which the student is affiliated.

 Indian National Biology Olympiad

-It's held in January, and consists of objective as well as subjective questions.
-The top 35 performers here, are selected for the Orientation-Cum-Selection-Camp (OCSC), Biology held at HBCSE, Mumbai.At the OCSC, students are trained and tested in both theory and experiment and at final, the top 4 students are selected to represent India at the International Biology Olympiad(IBO).
+It's held in January and consists of objective as well as subjective questions.
+The top 35 performers here are selected for the Orientation-Cum-Selection-Camp (OCSC) Biology held at HBCSE, Mumbai.
+At the OCSC, students are trained and tested in both theory and experiment, and finally, the top 4 students are selected to represent India at the International Biology Olympiad (IBO).